 However, working in these situations can take its toll and the horrific violence he witnessed during the Rwandan genocide and the conflict in Yugoslavia so sickened Salgado that he temporarily gave up photography.
 With Lélia, he returned to his family home in Brazil, which had fallen into disrepair due to deforestation.
 Together they set up Instituto Terra, an organization committed to the promotion of environmental recovery and sustainable development and over the past 20 years, more than 2.5 million saplings of native species have been planted and water sources and ecosystems have gradually been restored.
 Salgado’s passion for photography was also restored and he set about documenting the world's untouched nature, animals and peoples for Genesis

 (2013); considered by many to be his masterpiece.

 He continues to ask people to look and think.
 His latest work, Amazônia

 , a seven-year exploration of the Amazon ecosystem and the lives of its indigenous people, is an alarming reminder of the dangers posed by illegal logging, gold mining, dam construction and climate change.
 The book, Amazônia

-was published in May this year with an accompanying exhibition that is currently touring the world.
+was published in May 2021 with an accompanying exhibition that is currently touring the world.